mac-comp240-master/activities_4-parallel/3-monte-carlo/README.md

     g++ -o coinFlip_omp coinFlip_omp.cpp -fopenmp

-Most importantly, go to and read this [Important page showing how to use separate seeds for each thread](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/SeedingThreads/SeedEachThread.html)
+Most importantly, go to and read this [page showing how to use separate seeds for each thread](http://selkie-macalester.org/csinparallel/modules/MonteCarloSimulationExemplar/build/html/SeedingThreads/SeedEachThread.html)